 Site speed is a huge factor when it comes to the usability of your website and your SEO.
 People are more likely to click away from your site if it has a slow load time, and it can also hurt your rankings.

 You want to be sure your website visitors have a secure browsing experience and that your website is safe from outside attacks.
-With the HubSpot CMS, all this is taken care of for you.
+With CMS Hub, all this is taken care of for you.

 Plus, HubSpot has a dedicated security team working around the clock to ensure your website is always on lockdown.